Convergence rates for loop-erased random walk and other Loewner curves: Preliminaries and the deterministic Loewner equation

 and

 \end{Lemma}

-\begin{proof} See \cite{JVL} for the proof in the chordal case.
-The radial case is proved in the same way. \end{proof} For H\"older continuous driving terms the existence of the curve and its regularity in the capacity parameterization is completely determined by the local behavior at the tip, that is, the growth of the derivative of the conformal map close to the pre-image of the tip.
-However, there are H\"older-1/2 driving terms that do not generate curves; see \cite{LMR}.
-The following result is a version of Proposition~3.9 of \cite{JVL}, but allows for a less regular driving term. \begin{Proposition} Let $(f,W)$ be a $\DD$-Loewner pair and assume that $W(t)=e^{i \xi(t)}$ and $\xi(t)$ is H\"older-$\alpha$ on $[0,T]$ for some $\alpha \le 1/2$.
-If there exist constants $c < \infty$, $d_0>0$, and $\beta <1$ such that
+\begin{pf} See Lemma~3.5 of \cite{JVL} for the proof in the chordal case.
+The radial case is proved in the same way. \end{pf}

+For H\"older continuous driving terms, the existence of the curve and its regularity in the capacity parameterization is completely determined by the local behavior at the tip, that is, the growth of the derivative of the conformal map close to the preimage of the tip.
+The following result is a version of Proposition~3.9 of \cite{JVL}, but allows for a less regular driving term.